 Through these efforts, Y-City Transit was born.
 The system operated eight (8) routes with thirty (30) minute headways.
 Federal funding, pursuant to the Urban Mass Transportation Assistance Act of 1964 helped recapitalize the system.
 Still, continuing operation deficits led to the failure of Y-City Transit in May of 1977.

-The Muskingum Authority of Public Transit (MAPT), which was created on September 24, 1979 by the City of Zanesville and the village of South Zanesville, is a public body created by Chapter 306, sections 30-71 of the Ohio Revised Code and is owned by the taxpayers of Muskingum County.
+The Muskingum Authority of Public Transit (MAPT), which was created on September 24, 1979 by the City of Zanesville, Muskingum County Commissioners and the village of South Zanesville, is a public body created by Chapter 306, sections 30-71 of the Ohio Revised Code and is owned by the taxpayers of Muskingum County.
 It is financed by Federal, State of Ohio, and local funding.
 It is the intention to provide residents a continued, uninterrupted public transit service.
 Operations began in 1980.
 In January 2000, MAPT legally changed its name to South East Area Transit (SEAT).
+In 2022, the average number of riders transported by SEAT for Muskingum County is 8,200.
+2001 started SEAT’s presence in Guernsey County where the average number of riders per month is now 3,000.

-Today, SEAT offers three (3) fixed route services in Zanesville and two (2) fixed route services in Guernsey County, E&D ADA (curb-to-curb Para transit service), and County Wide demand response service.
+Today, SEAT offers five (5) fixed route services in Zanesville and two (2) fixed route services in Guernsey County.
+Also offered are E&D ADA (curb-to-curb Paratransit service) in Muskingum and Guernsey County, and County Wide demand response service in Muskingum, Guernsey, Noble and Belmont Counties.